mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ```

 If you have a parser that might fail after consuming some input, and you
-still want to try the next parser, you should look into `try`
+still want to try the next parser, you should take a look at the `try`
 combinator.
 For instance `try p <|> q` will try parsing with `p` and if it
 fails, even after consuming the input, the `q` parser will be used as if
 nothing has been consumed by `p`.